-For the EZ-SCREEN LP external device monitoring to function properly, each device must include a normally closed, forced-guided (mechanically linked) contact that can accurately reflect the status of the device.
+For the EZ-SCREEN LP external device monitoring to function properly, each device must include a normally closed, forcedguided (mechanically linked) contact that can accurately reflect the status of the device.
 This ensures that the normally open contacts, used for controlling hazardous motion, have a positive relationship with the normally closed monitoring contacts and can detect a failure to danger (for example, contacts that are welded closed or stuck On).

-It is strongly recommended that a normally closed, forced-guided monitoring contact of each FSD and MPCE be connected to the EDM input (see Generic Wiring to FSDs (manual reset) on page 51 and Generic Wiring - Interface Module on page 52).
+It is strongly recommended that a normally closed, forced-guided monitoring contact of each FSD and MPCE be connected to the EDM input (see Generic Receiver Wiring-FSDs (Manual Reset) on page 55).
 If this is done, proper operation will be verified.
 Monitoring FSD and MPCE contacts is one method of maintaining control reliability (OSHA/ANSI) and Category 3 and 4 (ISO 13849-1).